Kari Ayam: Indonesian Chicken Curry Recipe

 Endless Versions of Recipes

-Just like any food recipe, you can get many versions of a particular food.
+Like any food recipe, you can get many versions of a particular food.
 It applies to this Kari Ayam as well.

 However, they all have similarities in a few ingredients.